Trump Plaza (New York City): Opening and operation

 Trump Plaza was opened in March 1984, with 145 units.
 Notable residents included former Kentucky governor John Y. Brown Jr. and his wife Phyllis George, as well as Dick Clark and Martina Navratilova.
 At the time of opening, Trump owned 90 percent of the building partnership.
+An Italian restaurant named Alo Alo, owned by film producer Dino De Laurentiis and Brazilian business partner Ricardo Amaral, opened inside the building in 1985.
+By 1989, the restaurant had been sold.
 Apartment owners, under the name of Trump Plaza Owners Inc., sued Trump in February 1990, claiming the building contained various defects.
 The suit sought for Trump to pay $10.7 million and to have his name removed from the building.

-As of 1999, Trump still owned a few apartment units, as well as retail space and the property's parking garage.
+By 1999, Trump still owned a few apartment units, as well as retail space and the property's parking garage.

+In 2004, Select Comfort signed a 10-year lease to operate a 2400 sqft furniture store inside the building, replacing a restaurant known as Commissary.
+In 2007, western retailer Billy Martin's USA opened a new 1000 sqft store inside Trump Plaza.
+In 2012, the 2450 sqft Lobel's Kitchen opened inside the building.
+By April 2014, the Lobel's Kitchen space was for lease at a cost of $600,000 per year.
+Within two months, American Apparel planned to open a store in the former Lobel's space.
 As of 2015, the property is operated by Douglas Elliman Property Management.
 In 2016, to remain competitive with newer residential projects, Trump Plaza's basement gym facility was converted into a children's playroom, while the gym was relocated to a space on the first and second floor that was previously used as an apartment by the building superintendent.

-Design
+Architecture

 Trump Plaza was designed by Philip Birnbaum and was built out in a Y-shape.
 The structure is made of limestone, glass, and metal, and includes five apartments on each floor, while the building includes a total of 340000 sqft.
 Trump, who sometimes exaggerated the number of floors in his buildings, stated that Trump Plaza was 39 stories high while it is actually 36 stories.

+Birnbaum was subsequently hired to design a nearby high-rise condominium known as the Savoy, diagonally opposite Trump Plaza.
+Birnbaum gave the Savoy a similar design to Trump Plaza, as he envisioned the buildings as the gateway to upper Third Avenue.
+In April 1984, Trump sued Birnbaum and Morton Olshan, the owner of the Savoy, for $60 million for allegedly copying Trump Plaza's design.
+A settlement was reached in October 1984, after Olshan agreed to have his building redesigned mid-construction.